JuliaAI/MLJIteration.jl/README.md

 When one specifies a vector `measures=...` in the `IteratedModel` constructor, only the *first* measure is used to define the "loss" used by stopping controls provided by MLJIteration.jl.
-The following example defines a new control to trigger a stop when *all* of the measures satisfy the [`NumberSinceBest`](@ref) criterion.
+The following example defines a new control to trigger a stop only when *all* of the measures satisfy the [`NumberSinceBest`](@ref) criterion.

 For simplicity we are assuming all the measures have the `:loss`